 Commonly accepted national standards - Commonly accepted national standards are standards that are generally recognized as determining the quality of similar degrees by the larger community of higher education in the United States.
+Examples include (but are not limited to): the Essentials of the American Association of Colleges of Nursing; regional accreditor standards, and the accreditation standards for other clinical doctorate degrees (e.g., the Commission on Accreditation in Physical Therapy Education, the Accreditation Council for Pharmacy Education).

 Competence - The array of abilities (knowledge, skills, and attitudes, or KSA) across multiple domains or aspects of performance in a certain context.
 Statements about competence require descriptive qualifiers to define the relevant abilities, context, and stage of training.
 Competence is multi-dimensional and dynamic.
 It changes with time, experience, and setting.